 When I grew up, I was told to finish my plate, because the Ethiopians were starving.
 So, I couldn’t resist asking if African kids were picky.
 The woman I asked rolled her eyes, “Of course.”

 Our kids managed extensive travelling.
 Eleven airports.
-Dad in front with his suitcase, the four little ducklings, and mama duck guarding the end.
+Dad in front with his suitcase, four little ducklings, and mama duck guarding the end.
 They got a thrill out of customs and security.
-Belt off, back pack in separate bucket, wait for a parent on one side and walk through with hopefully no beeping–except twice, and two of our children were patted down.
+Belt off, backpack in separate bucket, wait for a parent on one side and walk through with hopefully no beeping–except twice, when two of our children were patted down.
 The kids know how to pack.
 Seven outfits, one teddy, one blanket, one e-reader and one music player.
 Simple and sweet.

 Our children learned to quell boredom.
-I have learned that toys aren’t necessary when travelling.
+Toys weren’t necessary when travelling.
 The girls sewed dresses, baked brownies, bread, and treats (when we had flour).
-The kids saw that they didn’t have to own a lot of stuff to enjoy their days.
-Good books, new people to meet, even if they didn’t understand their language, are what make an interesting life.
+The kids saw they didn’t have to own stuff to enjoy their days.
+Good books and new people: even if they didn’t speak Swahili, this is an interesting life.

 Our children learned to connect with new people.
 Preschool children that wandered the neighbourhood were a surprise addition during a mid-day thunderstorm.
 I skootched everyone to the verandah of our brick and mortar home.
-At lunch, when I realized the rain would not let up, we went inside for chai and quick bread.
+At lunch, when I realized the rain would not stop, we went inside for chai and quick bread.
 I asked our house helper if their mothers would be worried.
-She giggled; they wouldn’t be worried, they assume the kids are safe, and they would have an interesting story to share later.
+She giggled; they wouldn’t be worried, they assume the kids are safe; they would have an interesting story to share later.